pnp/sp-dev-fx-controls-react/docs/documentation/docs/index.md

 - [FolderExplorer](./controls/FolderExplorer) (Control that allows to browse the folders and sub-folders from a root folder)
 - [FolderPicker](./controls/FolderPicker) (Control that allows to browse and select a folder)
 - [GridLayout](./controls/GridLayout) (control that renders a responsive grid layout for your web parts)
+- [HoverReactionsBar](./controls/HoverReactionsBar) (control that allows you to select an emoji from emoji bar or select from picker)
 - [IconPicker](./controls/IconPicker) (control that allows to search and select an icon from office-ui-fabric icons)
 - [IFrameDialog](./controls/IFrameDialog) (renders a Dialog with an iframe as a content)
 - [IFramePanel](./controls/IFramePanel) (renders a Panel with an iframe as a content)